 Go out and enjoy all Florida has to offer.
 And don’t forget to stop and appreciate the nature around you!

-In the meantime, feel free to visit Sawgrass Lake and see my wildlife friends.
+In the meantime, feel free to visit Sawgrass Lake and see local wildlife.
 You might even be lucky enough to be greeted by my good friend Brutus, the alligator.

 Charles Deering Estate in Miami Florida.
 This preserve is an excellent place to learn about Florida history.
 In fact, an old sinkhole revealed some amazing fossils that tell quite a story.